 This workshop is designed for both high school students and college students.

 Each participant is expected to have a minimum of two solo works or etudes in progress to use in lessons, master classes, and possible performances.

 Click here to register: Program Group: Percussion

-All payments will be made by credit card in 2019.
+All payments must be made by credit card.

 - $95 – Optional Commuter meal card (does not include breakfast)

 - $45 – Late departure fee includes a room for the night of June 14th.
 No meal is included for either the evening of the 14th or the morning of the 15th.